treuille/state-thoughts/README.md

   the user to resort to a mode where the entire state of the script is encapsulated by the state.
 Is that really what we want?

+- In general, there's a big issue if `st.beta_session_state()` is called in two different parts of the code becuase they may not initialize the same values.